LaTour: Musical career

 During the busiest phase of LaTour's recording career, the 1990s, he joined fellow house music producer, Terry "Housemaster" Baldwin to create a number of Chicago house singles for the underground house scene under the name "The L&B Project".
-This was named for the letters of both artist's last names.
+This was named for the letters of both artists' last names.

 In 1997, LaTour formed another band, Muzloh.
-The rest of the band included Chicago musicians Dave Hunt, Don Batryn, Pete Shorner, and Emery "Joe" Yost (who previously played with LaTour in The Squids).
-In the Chicago area, Muzloh played The House of Blues, The Metro Chicago club, Gunther Murphy's, and The Chicago Free Fest.
+The rest of the band included Chicago musicians Dave Hunt, Don Batryn, Pete Shorner and Emery "Joe" Yost (who previously played with LaTour in The Squids).
+In the Chicago area, Muzloh played the House of Blues, the Metro Chicago club, Gunther Murphy's and the Chicago Free Fest.
 Muzloh released an album in 1997 titled Supersonic Gold on Spoon Records.

-LaTour also performed as a studio musician for many House music record labels in Chicago during the '90s and musicians including Ralphie Rosario, White Knight, Terry Baldwin, Frankie Hollywood Rodriguez, DJ International Records, SOS Records, Underground Construction Records, and Trax Records.
+LaTour also performed as a studio musician for many house music record labels in Chicago during the '90s and musicians including Ralphie Rosario, White Knight, Terry Baldwin, Frankie Hollywood Rodriguez, DJ International Records, SOS Records, Underground Construction Records and Trax Records.